 - Speed should be 6 km/h / 3,75 mi/h or faster and duration 12 minutes minimum

 Calculation begins when you start recording the session.
 During a session, you may stop twice, for example, at traffic lights without interrupting the calculation.
+After your session, your watch displays a Running Index value and stores the result in the training summary.

 Running Index takes the effect of terrain into account.
 At a given pace, running uphill is physiologically more stressful than running on a level surface, and running downhill is physiologically less stressful than running on a level surface.
 Please note that altitude data must be available for uphills and downhills to be taken into account.
 Altitude data is gathered by the barometer.